Locations of Budget Features:

 - Create Budget Report

-Job Nimbus doesn’t sync budgets to QuickBooks, and there isn’t much more to job costing beyond the budget tool that is supported aside from Labor and Materials which do sync as separate line items.
+Job Nimbus doesn’t sync budgets to QuickBooks, and there isn’t much more to job costing beyond the budget tool that is supported aside from Material & Labor tracking which do sync as separate line items.
 If you want job costs in QuickBooks and don't want to do double entry, it would make sense to do it in QuickBooks as job costing features is more in depth there.
 We do sync "classes" with Quickbooks Desktop (aspect of job costing through linking financial records to expense accounts).
 Budgets have one status of draft, which we are using as a placeholder in the event at a future date the sync functionality is implemented, as of yet, we do not sync to QuickBooks.
 We sync records that are transactions that you are charging your customers but not what your vendors are charging you.

 Quickbooks online version of job costing is called projects.
 It has three statuses of in progress, completed and canceled.
-Its functionality has reporting features which track profitability, sales transaction list, unbilled time, expenses and non-billable items.
+It's functionality has reporting features which track profitability, sales transaction list, unbilled time, expenses and non-billable items.
 It interfaces with invoices, invoice payment, expenses, estimates and time.